DynastyTeam/DynastyDiscordRichPresence/README.md

-# Dynasty's Discord Rich Presence
+# Dynasty's Discord Rich Presence - SOON

 With this program you can create a custom Discord Rich Presence (aka status).